 The structure of the code is that the first 4 digits represent the bank, the last 6 digits represent the branch, and the fifth character is 0 left for future use.

 So, while sending funds from a sender to the receiver, the IFSC code helps in identifying the bank and branch where the fund is going.

-As an example let’s see the IFSC code SBI, see the code of Dispur main branch SBIN0000072.
+As an example, the IFSC code SBI, see the code of Dispur main branch SBIN0000072.

-SBIN represent the bank, State Bank of India, the 5th character is 0 and the last 6 digits which is 000072 is the branch code.
+SBIN represents the bank, State Bank of India; the 5th character is 0, and the last 6 digits, which are 000072, represent the branch code.

 Likewise, the IFSC code of Punjab National Bank is also the same.

-See the IFSC code PUNB0028420, PUNB represents the Bank, the 5th character is 0 and the last 6 characters represent the branch which is Punjab National Bank, Mumbai branch.
+See the IFSC code PUNB0028420, PUNB represents the Bank, the 5th character is 0, and the last 6 characters represent the branch, which is the Punjab National Bank, Mumbai branch.

-Either the IFSC code of SBI Or any other bank, the code structures are all same as you can see.
+Either the IFSC code of SBI or any other bank, the code structures are all the same.

 The code can be seen in the chequebook.
 To make it easy while processing cheques leave has this code imprinted.